eugeniftimoaie/recommendations-with-IBM/README.md

       - top_20.p (p file with data of top 20 recommendations for testing of results)

 </code></pre>

-## Copyright and Licencing
-This project is licensed under the terms of the MIT license

 ## Contact
 Author: Eugen Iftimoaie